How Do I Sell My Parents’ House?

 - 0

-Reasons to Sell your Parents’ House
+Why You Might Need to Sell Your Parents’ House

 - Apply for probate: If there is no will, apply for probate to handle the sale of the house.
 In case you were named in the will, the executor of the will applies for probate so they can distribute the assets mentioned therein.
 If your parents’ house has tenants, the house will pass on to you if there was a will.
 However, anyone can contest the will during the probate.
 Probate is simply going to the court to verify the will your parents made, and in case they didn’t, the court appoints an executor for the property to make sure all the debts your parents owed are paid before the property passes on.
 However, the process can take up to 2 years, depending on the state you live in.